Britannia Mine Museum

 Go for Gold at the Britannia Mine Museum.
 Located in beautiful Britannia Beach just 10 minutes south of Squamish, this 10-acre award-winning museum and National Historic Site is full of all-ages fun including rock and mineral activities, gold panning, museum tours and an underground mine train that you can ride on yourself.
 It rocks!

 From historical machinery to heritage buildings, the museum houses everything from machines and ore carts to a working Lime Tank along with other reminders of the mining town that once was.
-Inside the museum’s 1908 Machine Shop you’ll find even more treasures from a restored ambulance car and larger industrial artifacts to the man car, about the size of a small family vehicle, that once held 16 miners.
+Inside the museum’s 1908 Machine Shop you’ll find even more treasures from a restored ambulance car and larger industrial artefacts to the man car, a vehicle about the size of a sedan, that once held 16 miners.

 This incredible building is the reason behind the Britannia Mine Museum’s designation as a National Historic Site.
 Inside this stunning industrial landmark is where the ore was once processed.